OpenizePtyLtd/products.fileformat.ai/content/en/presentation/_index.md

 draft: false
 weight: 3
 HomePage_H2_Text: Presentation AI Apps
-Homepage_Intro_Text: Summarize, Mask confidential data and do more with Microsoft PowerPoint files using our free AI apps.
+Homepage_Intro_Text: Summarize, Translate and Mask confidential data and do more with Microsoft PowerPoint files using our free AI apps.